 [Safety update: CLIX 1.7 clears its TTY-specific sudo time stamp after every command.]

-CLIX doesn't rely on Apple's code-signing to protect you - that's eminently hackable and not at all safe.
-CLIX uses its own multilayer system called 'Houdini'.
-Read more about Houdini in the download.
+CLIX doesn't rely on Apple code-signing to protect you - code-signing is eminently hackable.
+CLIX uses its own multilayered system, code-named Houdini.
+Read more about this amazing technology in your download.